pypy/pypy.org/posts/2025/12/toy-load-store.md

     return opt_bb
 ```

-That makes our test pass&mdash;yay!---but at great cost.
+That makes our test pass&mdash;yay!&mdash;but at great cost.
 It means any store
 operation mucks up redundant loads.
 In our world where we frequently read from
 and write to objects, this is what we call a huge bummer.